Westphalian Dachsbracke

 Temperament:

-The Westphalian Dachsbracke belongs to the hunting dogs and is a smaller variant of the German Hound.
-This breed is not as well known and popular as for example the French Bulldog.
-Nevertheless, a look at the breed portrait of these friendly dogs is worthwhile for you.
+The Westphalian Dachsbracke is a hunting dog and a smaller version of the German Hound.
+This breed is not as well-known and popular as the French Bulldog, for example.
+Nevertheless, it is worth taking a look at the breed portrait of these friendly dogs.

 Characteristics